 Where fume levels exceed the recognised exposure limits, respiratory protection may be required in the form of a Class P2 (metal fume) respirator.
 Personal Protection

-Welders and co-workers in the vicinity should wear protective clothing and eve protection appropriate to the welding process being used, as specified by local standards.
+Personal Protection Welders and co-workers in the vicinity should wear protective clothing and eye protection appropriate to arc welding as specified by local standards.

 Protection of Body and Skin